-Your lender has been sending you regular “reminders” of your overdue mortgage payments and probably has even warned you that this was coming.
+Your lender has been sending you regular “reminders” of your overdue mortgage payments.
+And probably has even warned you that this was coming.
 But it can still be a shock when a notice of default arrives in the mail.
 It makes your financial problem official.
-But now is not the time to dwell on the negative; you need to take clear-headed and decisive action.
-Understanding what the California notice of default means and what you can do about it is the first step, so let’s start there.
-Then we’ll give you some suggestions for how to avoid the foreclosure altogether and even settle the issues with your mortgage lender in a simple and stress-free way.
+But now is not the time to do well on the negative.
+You need to take clear-headed and decisive action.
+Understanding what the California notice of default means and what you can do about it.
+It is the first step, so let’s start there.
+Then we’ll give you some suggestions for how to avoid the foreclosure altogether.
+And even settle the issues with your mortgage lender in a simple and stress-free way.

 What Does a Notice of Default Mean in California?

-When you get a notice of default on your California house it means that your lender is making their intention to foreclose and the auction off of your house official.
-This legal document is filed in the county recorder’s office and specifies that you are the borrower and details the property that you mortgaged.
+When you get a notice of default on your California house.
+It means that your lender is making their intention to foreclose and the auction off of your house official.
+This legal document is filed in the county recorder’s office.
+And specifies that you are the borrower and details the property that you mortgaged.
 It should also specify how you breached your loan agreement: payments you missed, the amount you owe, and any other claims the lender has against you.
-You then have 90 days from the date of filing to pay the full amount owed, if possible, to avoid getting further enmeshed in the foreclosure process.
+You then have 90 days from the date of filing to pay the full amount owed.
+If possible, avoid getting further enmeshed in the foreclosure process.

 - You are at least three payments and 120 days behind in your mortgage.

 - Your lender has contacted you in person or by telephone at least 30 days before the notice of default is filed.

 - The opportunity were given to you for a follow-up meeting within 14 days of the first one.

 - You have a single point of contact at the lending company—a person or group of people who are personally familiar with your case and whom you can contact to receive information about your mortgage and options for avoiding foreclosure.

 - You received a demand letter, otherwise known as a breach letter, warning you that a notice of default will be filed at least 30 days before the notice of default is filed.